akka/akka-http/docs/src/main/paradox/common/unmarshalling.md

 than its @ref[marshalling](marshalling.md) counterpart.
 The process of unmarshalling does not have to support content negotiation which saves two additional layers of indirection that are required on the marshalling side.

+## Using unmarshallers

+For an example on how to use an unmarshaller on the server side, see for example the @ref[Dynamic Routing Example](../routing-dsl/index.md#dynamic-routing-example).
+For the client side, see @ref[Processing Responses](../client-side/request-and-response.md#processing-responses)

 ## Predefined Unmarshallers

 Akka HTTP already predefines a number of unmarshallers for the most common types.